A liver shunt (portosystemic or hepatic shunt)is an abnormal vascular connection between the portal vein and the liver.

 Normally the portal vein transports blood from the gastrointestinal tract, spleen, gallbladder, pancreas, and stomach to the liver, whose role is to act as the cat’s waste treatment plant.
-These shunts are commonly caused when the fetal blood vessels (which bypass the liver during development) have failed to close.
+Shunts occur when the fetal blood vessels (which bypass the liver during development) fail to close.

-Due to the lack of normal detoxification of blood performed by the liver, toxic substances that should have been removed build up in the bloodstream and are circulated around the body.
+Due to the lack of normal detoxification, toxic substances build up in the bloodstream and are circulated around the body.
 Some of these are toxic to the brain (known as neurotoxins).
-Ammonia is a neurotoxin which is able to cross the blood-brain barrier, as well as that, it is also believed it increases blood-brain barrier permeability, allowing other toxins such as phenols and bile salts to enter the brain, this leads to central nervous system dysfunction, this is known as hepatic encephalopathy (HE).
+Ammonia is a neurotoxin which is able to cross the blood-brain barrier, as well as that, it is also believed it increases blood-brain barrier permeability.
+This allows other toxins such as phenols and bile salts to enter the brain, resulting in central nervous system dysfunction (hepatic encephalopathy).

 The lack of nutrients in the blood which would normally go to the liver also affects normal liver growth, the liver is small (hypoplastic), which further adds to the problem.

 Portosystemic shunts may be congenital (present at birth) or acquired (occurring as a result of secondary liver conditions), almost all shunts in cats are congenital who typically demonstrate clinical signs within 12 months of age.
 Persians, Himalayans, and Siamese are over-represented and it is seen more commonly in males.
 Shunts may be intrahepatic or extrahepatic.
 Intrahepatic shunts are located within the liver, extrahepatic shunts are located on the outside of the liver.
 Cats are more prone to developing extrahepatic shunts.